Last updated April 2023

 Yes. (pers.comm.
 29 June 2009, M. Van Skoyoc, Kansas Wildlife and Parks, to E. Paul: “Capture and marking would require a state permit.
 Even though there would be no retention of collected specimens, having them in hand and for scientific purposes implies possession.”

 Permit application form

-- Threatened and Endangered: same form; work with threatened or endangered species requires approval by the appropriate bureau and the authorization of the Director of the Department of Natural Resources or the Director’s designee.
+- Threatened and Endangered: use link above; work with threatened or endangered species requires approval by the appropriate bureau and the authorization of the Director of the Department of Natural Resources or the Director’s designee.